13 Top-Rated Attractions & Things to Do on Fraser Island (K'Gari)

 From the mainland, the fastest and easiest way to access 75 Mile Beach is on vehicle and passenger barges, which depart from Inskip Point, a 15-minute drive from Rainbow Beach.

-If you're worried about driving on the island or don't have an all-wheel-drive vehicle, the best option is a 4WD Tour of Fraser Island from Hervey Bay.
-This full-day tour visits all the island's highlights accompanied by the entertaining commentary of an expert guide.
+If you're worried about driving on the island or don't have an all-wheel-drive vehicle, an alternative option is a 4WD tour of Fraser Island from Hervey Bay.

 Lake McKenzie (Boorangoora) is one of Fraser Island's most-visited attractions - and for good reason.
 One of more than 200 freshwater lakes and creeks on Fraser Island, the lake offers a striking combination of sublime white sand and clear waters in vivid shades of blue.
 It's the perfect place for a refreshing dip.